 County Durham farmer says failure to reverse inheritance tax change could mean loss of family farms

-Clare Wise is speaking at a rally in Whitehall on Tuesday, where thousands of farmers have descended to protest against inheritance tax changes.
+ITV Tyne Tees political correspondent Tom Sheldrick was in central London where thousands of farmers have descended to protest against inheritance tax changes.

 A North East farmer has warned a failure to reverse the government's changes to inheritance tax will mark the "end of family farming in this country as we know it".

-Clare Wise, from County Durham, will speak at a rally on Tuesday (19 November) in Westminster, where she will be joined by farmers from across the region and nation protesting about the policy.
+Clare Wise, from County Durham, spoke at a rally on Tuesday (19 November) in Westminster, where she was joined by thousands of farmers from across the region and nation protesting about the policy.

 A fifth generation farmer, Clare farms sheep, cattle and crops on land in Little Stainton, near Stockton, that has been in her family for more than 130 years.